 Here’s the resolution the SuperOptimist always adopts, whether it’s New Year’s Day, Arbor Day, All Saint’s Day, or just another Wednesday: “All is well, life is swell, and I’m good just the way I am.”

-By starting the new year accepting every screw-up, flaw, and mistake as the price of being human, you have a 130% better chance of enjoying the first days of the new year.
+By starting the new year accepting every screw-up, flaw, and mistake as the price of being human, you have a 130% better chance of enjoying the first days of the fresh annum.
 So ignore all those life coaches with their exhortations to improve everything about yourself.
 If they want to drink celery juice and get on the scale five times a day, that’s their problem, not yours!

 Remember, the definition of resolution is “the firm decision to do or not do something.”
 Why not make a firm decision to make no decisions about your future, and enjoy the first month of the year without putting undo pressure on yourself?